quic-interop/quic-interop-runner/README.md

 * **HTTP3** (`http3`): Tests a simple HTTP/3 connection.
 The client is expected to download multiple files using HTTP/3.
 Files should be requested and transfered in parallel.

 * **Handshake Loss** (`multiconnect`): Tests resilience of the handshake to high loss.
 The client is expected to establish multiple connections, sequential or in parallel, and use each connection to download a single file.
-Each file is small, of the order of 1KB.